Making or Updating a Will – Expatriate Issues

 - It might seem logical that having one will covering all your assets - wherever they might be – is the tidy, preferred option.
 In fact, if you have reasonably substantial foreign assets, having one will in Australia or elsewhere attempting to cover all your assets is generally not the preferred approach.
 Instead, you should consider making a separate will in each country in which you have assets/income, and obtain appropriate legal advice in each country.
 The structure of your will in each country will be a reflection of the estate and tax laws applying in that country.
 Any attempt to put in place one over-arching will applying to all assets, wherever they might be, will almost inevitably lead to higher tax or estate duties across the entire estate.

-- You should also be wary of making provision or direction for assets to be transferred into Australia or to an Australian resident, or applied in favour of a resident beneficiary without the benefit of professional advice, in case it has an adverse tax impact.
+- You should also be wary of making provision or direction for assets to be transferred to Australia or to an Australian resident, or applied in favour of a resident beneficiary without the benefit of professional advice, in case it has an adverse tax impact.
 Expatriates with assets in a number of countries are advised to seek appropriate legal, and other professional advice such as tax, regarding the proposed disposition of any estate.